Alcoholism Rehab Center in Idaho

 The types of treatment programs include:

-- Cognitive-behavioral therapy (CBT) – CBT teaches you to recognize and avoid situations where you may be tempted to drink alcohol, along with coping problems and behaviors that may lead to drinking
+- Cognitive behavioral therapy (CBT): CBT teaches you to recognize and avoid situations where you may be tempted to drink alcohol, along with coping problems and behaviors that may lead to drinking

-- Naltrexone – reduces alcohol cravings.
+- Naltrexone: Reduces alcohol cravings.

-- Acamprosate – reduces post-acute withdrawal symptoms.
+- Acamprosate: Reduces post-acute withdrawal symptoms.

-- Disulfiram – causes unpleasant symptoms like nausea, vomiting, and headache if you drink.
+- Disulfiram: Causes unpleasant symptoms like nausea, vomiting, and headache if you drink.

+Not everyone needs or benefits from these medications in their journey to recovery.
 Medications work best when combined with psychotherapy, behavioral therapy, and a strong support system.

 Clinical Director

 Kendall Maloof is the clinical director at Eagle Creek Ranch Recovery.
-She is a licensed marriage and family therapist and has held multiple leadership roles before settling here at Eagle Creek.
+She is a licensed marriage and family therapist and has held multiple leadership roles before settling here at Eagle Creek Ranch Recovery.
 Kendall received her master’s degree in marriage and family therapy from the Chicago School of Professional Psychology in 2016.
 Her career in mental and behavioral health began in 2014 when she took up internships in both the nonprofit and for profit sectors.
 She interned at multiple reputable companies, such as The Living Success Center and 449 Recovery in California.

 In 2019, Kendall became the clinical director of Sunsets Recovery for Woman, a dual diagnosis program in southern California.
 Kendall is a natural leader.
 She has an incredible ability to problem solve and stay calm in any situation.
 Kendall never fails to show up when she is needed, and her calm demeanor makes her team and clients feel at ease.
 Eagle Creek Ranch Recovery is proud to have Kendall as our clinical director.